ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 network topology and desired control logic, while the ``HandlePacketIn()`` is used to filter packets sent to the controller by the switch.
 Note that the ``ofsoftswitch13`` function ``oxm_match_lookup()`` is used across the code to extract match information from the message received by the controller.
 For ARP messages, ``HandleArpPacketIn()`` exemplifies how to create a new packet at the controller and send to the network over a packet-out message.
-Developers are encouraged to study the library internal structures to better understand the handlers' implementation.
+Developers are encouraged to study the library internal structures to better understand the handlers' implementation and also how to build an OpenFlow message manually.

 External controller
 ###################